BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 Years later, I was recollecting the park and decided to find it using Google Maps's street view.
-When I finally found it, I experienced a surprisingly strong emotion: something like transcendence amidst the grit of everyday life.
+When I finally found it, I experienced a surprisingly strong emotion: something like transcendence amid the grit of everyday life.
 </p>

 <br/>